-Na me: MS or PhD Internship Start Date: Site Name: Site Phone e Number: Supervisor's Name: egree and Field: Type of License (MFT, MSW, Psych, etc): Years of experience as an MFT: Is the supervisor an AAMFT or Utah State e Approved Supervisor?
-Re quirements for Students: I. Eligible for internship only after a minimum o sive Clinic and approval from MFT advisor an mic year of therapy onsite at BYU Comprehen- 2.
-Maintain accurate records of client contacts in cluding tre atment plans, case notes, log of contact hours and weekly supervision hours.
-Supervisor will complete evaluations and verify client hours as required by fi date of each semester.
-3. Please attach a description of the site, number supervision, reimbursement, and explanation supervisor during practicum experience.
-Site n • Re quirements for Off-Site Practicum Site: I. · · L for the Sta ract for Approved Supervisor or Supervi- te of Utah.
-Supervisor will agree to fill out an eva ice and return this to the MFT Clinical Director.
-2. rvision for a at least every five hours of client therapy.
-It is pre- 3.
-If practicum relationship proves to be unsatisf actory to ei 4.
-Off-site placement is required to provide liability. ity insurano ee for the student working on their site.
-BYU T faculty and agency approval and re-approval and re-approval in this placement.
-Student must be en uired each semester/term student anticipates MFT 655R or MFT 755R.
-Stu dent signature: D ate: Ch air signature: D late:
+Name: MS or PhD Internship Start Date:

+Site Name: Site Phone Number:

+Supervisor's Name: Highest Degree and Field:

+Type of License (MFT, MSW, Ps sych, etc):

+Years of experience as an MFT: Years of experience as an MFT supervisor:

+Utah State Approved Supervisor?

+Requirements for Students:

+1. Eligible for internship only after a m hensive Clinic and approval from M ninimum of one academic year of therapy onsite at BYU Compre- FT advisor and faculty.

+contacts including treatment plans, case notes, log of contact hours rvisor will complete evaluations and verify client hours as required

+3. Please attach a description of the sit supervision, reimbursement, and exp te, number hours of client contact per week anticipated, method of planation ability to provide audio and/or video recordings to BYU ence.
+Site must provide professional working environment.

+Requirements for Off-Site Practicum Sit te:

+sor-in-Training status from AAMFT rita and the letter/contract for Approved Supervisor or Supervi- T or DOPL for the State of Utah.
+Supervisor will agree to fill out as the student is in their service and return this to the MFT Clinical

+our of supervision for at least every five hours of client therapy.
+It is

+3. If practicum relationship proves to be unsatisfactory to either party due to problems with the student's ad no resolution is reached either of the parties has the right to ter-

+• ovide liability insurance for the student working on their site.
+BYU

+MFT faculty and agency approval and rework in this placement.
+Student must be e-approval is required each semester/term student anticipates to e enrolled in MFT 655R or MFT 755R.

+Student signature: Date:

+Chair signature: Date:

+Agency Supervisor: Date: